 (Matthew 24,2, Mark 13,2 & Luke 21,6).

-This paints a messy but necessary picture of the fate of Jerusalem, today at a place called `Beloved` (Umthatha) surrounded by the great mountains on the south-eastern coast in todays South-Africa.
+This paints a messy but necessary picture of the fate of Jerusalem, a place that people believe was close to a city called `Beloved` (Umthatha) surrounded by the great mountains on the south-eastern coast in todays South-Africa, in the Eastern Cape.

 and let Troy Miller teach how to observe the Sabbath using nature.
 Specifically The New Moon (first slider) to determine the start of the month.
 I do not condone everything or can speak for all the information on Troys site, but I can say that the calculation of the calendar is done according to Scripture.